stephencz/old-stephencz-com/site.md

 ### Strict CSS
 {:.margin-top-l}

-From my past projects I've notice that CSS code has a tendency to devolve into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
+From my past projects I've notice that CSS has a tendency to devolve into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 I hate having to hunt down and override CSS rules.
+I want my styling to be precise.
 Accordingly, I've adopted a strict style of writing CSS for this project.

 There are three central practices to this "strict" code style: